 Cameroon Government distinguishes therefore two categories of Non timber forest products.
 The first group is composed of non timber forest products that the Government does not require any taxes from the harvesters, and the second group is those products from which the Government perceives taxes from any person willing to harvest or commercialize them.
-Prunus africana belongs to the second group, also known as % pecial products+ m) in the North West region of Cameroon.
-The National Forestry CITES Scientific Authority for plant species, October 2010 processing is concerned with the valorization of that d Finances ensures the collection of taxes and fees hent Program (FREP).
+Prunus africana belongs to the second group, also known as "special products".

+The exploitation of special products is regulated in Cameroon mainly by the forest administration, Ministry of Forest and Wildlife.
+Two main Directorates are concerned in this administration: the Directorate of forests is in charge of the management of the resource, while the Directorate of promotion and processing is concerned with the valorization of that resource.
+The Ministry of Economy and Finances ensures the collection of taxes and fees through the Forest Revenue Enhancement Program (FREP).
 The only tax fixed twilt date by the national financial law for the exploitation of special products is called the regeneration tax, which is 10 FCFA/kilogram of the product (1 euro = 650 FCFA), while the fee perceived is 5% of any product exported.